Motion to Take Note

 My Lords, I thank the House for the courtesy of allowing me to speak in the gap.
 I thank the noble Lord, Lord Clark, for bringing this timely debate to the House today.
 I refer to my interests as listed in the register and as being a member of the Select Committee on the NHS.

 I welcome the statement by the Secretary of State for Health, Jeremy Hunt, that the Government recognise that it was not sustainable after seven years to carry on with the 1% rises or pay freezes.
-As we have heard today, we cannot expecting NHS staff to go the extra mile if the money falls short; eventually, people will vote with their feet.
+As we have heard today, we cannot expect NHS staff to go the extra mile if the money falls short; eventually, people will vote with their feet.
 So I am pleased to hear proposals for benefiting patients, from the announcement in the Autumn Budget of £6.3 billion of new funding for front-line NHS services and upgrades of NHS buildings and facilities to the creation of the “Homes for Nurses” scheme, giving a new right for the NHS worker to have first refusal on affordable housing, which would be generated through the sale of surplus NHS land, with an ambition that around 3,000 NHS workers would benefit.
-This is very much to be welcomed; our NHS staff are the backbone of the service, so it is important that we put the people first who are central to the delivery of high-quality care that is safe, effective, caring and responsive.
-I also acknowledge the 25% increase in placements for student nurses to increase the number of homegrown NHS staff, to reduce the reliance on expensive agency nurses, and to prepare ourselves for the Brexit.
+This is very much to be welcomed; our NHS staff are the backbone of the service, so it is important that we put first the people who are central to the delivery of high-quality care that is safe, effective, caring and responsive.
+I also acknowledge the 25% increase in placements for student nurses to increase the number of homegrown NHS staff, to reduce the reliance on expensive agency nurses, and to prepare ourselves for Brexit.

 NHS staff need to feel safe and valued, with family-friendly policies, and there is a need to create a healthy morale to sustain a committed workforce.
 Factors that really influence staff retention include access to learning and development opportunities, a caring environment and a tough approach to violence towards staff.
-Retention of staff is a must, and the key to the sustainability of the NHS, while the fact remains that more has to be done to attract those who have left.
+Retention of staff is a must, and the key to the sustainability of the NHS, while the fact remains that more has to be done to replace those who have left.
 I therefore welcome the launch of a new major programme to improve staff retention.
-It would appear—and it is regrettable—that more focus should have been on training of the existing workforce, opening up the possibility of new opportunities leading to career progression.
+It would appear—and it is regrettable—that more focus should have been on training the existing workforce, opening up the possibility of new opportunities leading to career progression.
 Training models in the health service have changed between 1947 and today, and will surely be radically different in 10 to 25 years’ time.
 We must not lose momentum on innovation and technology in order to have a continuous, dedicated and well-qualified workforce fit for the future.

 Health trusts must also welcome learning from other hospitals, or look at mergers or working more closely together, sharing precious data in helping them raise their game in order that good leadership can drive continuous improvement in patient outcomes and productivity.
-We see staff working well in structured teams, fully engaged and supported to make changes to how they deliver that care, and be able to make those changes to improve quality and productivity.
+We see staff working well in structured teams, fully engaged and supported to make changes to how they deliver that care, and able to make those changes to improve quality and productivity.
 It is essential that trust boards consider feedback from front-line staff.
 Trusts must make themselves great places to work, with job satisfaction, career progression and continual training as one.
 The importance of understanding what staff want cannot be understated.

-Finally, I welcome, too, the Government’s endorsement of the NHS Five Year Forward View and funding it with £10 billion more a year for the health service by 2021.
+Finally, I welcome, too, the Government’s endorsement of the NHS Five Year Forward View, funding it with £10 billion more a year for the health service by 2021.
 However, even with that funding, the health service remains under pressure, with more people than expected using the service last year.
 It is worthy of note that 2016-17 saw the NHS treat 2.9 million more A&E patients than in 2010.
 That is all thanks to our fantastic NHS.

 My Lords, I join other noble Lords in thanking the noble Lord, Lord Clark of Windermere, for calling this debate, and other noble Lords for their excellent, expert contributions.
 I shall, in the main, address issues around nurses but much of what I can say will apply to doctors, other clinicians and healthcare professionals.